Our advisory council

 Brian Daley has had a long involvement with industry superannuation dating back to the initial campaign for award super from the mid-1980’s.
 This has involved negotiating and arbitrating super into many awards and the establishment of a number of the industry funds.

-Brian is currently a Trustee/Director of both AustralianSuper and HostPlus and has more than 20 years service with both these funds.
-He is also a past Director of HESTA, AGEST and ARIA.
+Brian is currently a Trustee/Director of AustralianSuper and has more than 20 years service with this fund.
+He is also a past Director of HOSTPLUS, HESTA, AGEST and ARIA.

 Brian has held a number of other positions in superannuation and allied investment areas.
 He has been an industry fund representative on Industry Fund Services, AIST and ASFA.
 He currently is a Director of ISPT (Industry Super Property Trust) and UTA (Utilities Trust of Australia).

 David Elia, Member

 David Elia is the Chief Executive Officer of HOSTPLUS.
 He is also a Director of the Fund Executives Association Ltd (FEAL), the National Advisory Board of the Tourism & Transport Forum (TTF) and the not-for-profit charity, The E.J.
 Whitten Foundation.